guillierf/KuBo-Docs/README.md

 # KuBo-Docs

+## Important Note:
+To download the files (pdf, doc and ppt), it is recommended to perform a git clone of this repository

 **This repository contains guides designed to help with installing and using KuBo in a lab environment.**

 Lab_Install_Guide: pdf and doc